 Jimmy nodded, his cheeks flushing a deep red.
 “It was good.”

+Liz’s eyes narrowed.
 “That woman… I told her.
+We all told her.
 We’re boycotting Count… that because it’s a gateway influence.
 Vampires aren’t funny and cute.
 Vampires are evil.”
-Liz shivered.
+She paused.
 “I wonder if the other mothers know?”

-Liz’s chins quivered, but she knew he was right.
-Instead, she settled back in her chair.
+“No!”
+Liz’s chins quivered in indignation.
 “The answer is no, Jimmy.
 There won’t be any of that devil cereal in this house.”

 Disappointment crossed his face, but Jimmy knew better than to whine about it.
 Instead, he cast his eyes down and nibbled on a piece of bacon.